beangusu/Bingcentia/TROUBLESHOOTING.md

 From user _BigMac_

 > If you hold F8 for 10 seconds it activates OSAs emergency rebind.
-Where Lshift pulls up the menu and WASD is how you nav.
+Where Left shift pulls up the menu and WASD is how you navigate.
 You can then rebind the keys manually.
-I use P L ; ' as WASD to navigate, O and [ as yes/no and ] as toggle.
+I use `P L ; '` as WASD to navigate, `O` and `[` as yes/no and `]` as toggle.

 ## Leveling up isn't working!